anismerchant/loginjs/Readme.md

 ## Stand-alone Login System Quick Setup

-If you prefer quick access to only the login feature without reset password functionality, then the setup is as follows:
+If you prefer quick access to only the login functionality without reset password feature, then the setup is as follows:

 1. Create an `index.js` file, and paste the starter code shown below inside of it.